Tuesday 3 March 2015

 Another stretch of open sand, the wind blew it up and it stung my face and eyes as I approached a track up by the side of the dunes which took me to a place overseeing Coquet Island.
 A few meters on and I was overlooking Amble.

 The views up the coast were clear.
 I followed a path up and down a few dunes to the edge of a play area.

 I followed a few signs of the coastal route which took me beside the cemetery, by a few houses and I was at a jetty.
 It was very windy walking along the jetties.

 Walking from the jetty, I continued along the quay into Amble, I then took a path between some houses and crossed an area of grass which took me to a boat yard.

 I walked the road by the Amble yacht club, across the car park and onto the main road, the A1068, towards Warkworth.

 The road turned and started to climb up to the castle.
 I walked passed and followed the road right onto the high street.

-What an interesting place, it was years since I was last here, so long it was like I had never been here.
+What an interesting place, it had been years since I was last here, so long ago.
 I continued down the road and turned right again.
 Across the road was the old gate and bridge.

 I took the path over the old bridge, crossed the road and took the road up towards the Coquet View Leisure Park.
 At the top the road passes an old church and levels out down towards the park.
 I checked the time, I had wanted to continue but I only had a few hours.
 I sat at a park bench and had my snack, overlooking a part of the golf course.
 It was time to return.
 At the bottom of the hill I turned and followed the road by the river.